AdobeDocs/workfront-learn.en/help/manage-work/create-and-manage-project-templates/create-a-project-template.md

 ---
 # Create a project template and learn about [!UICONTROL Blueprints]

-Learn to create a project template from scratch and from an existing template, and understand how [!UICONTROL Blueprints] can give you access to a world of useful project templates created by Workfront experts.
+Learn to create a project template from scratch and from an existing project, and understand how [!UICONTROL Blueprints] can give you access to a world of useful project templates created by Workfront experts.

 ## Create a project template